tiny-pilot/tinypilot/docs/user-configurable-settings.md

 - `tinypilot_keyboard_interface`
 - `tinypilot_mouse_interface`
 - `ustreamer_drop_same_frames`
+  - Number of same frames to drop.
 - `ustreamer_encoder`
+  - Encoding method to use, such as `m2m-image`.
 - `ustreamer_format`
+  - Device input format, such as `uyvy`.
 - `ustreamer_resolution`
+  - Stream resolution, such as `1280x720`.
 - `ustreamer_use_dv_timings`
+  - Whether to use Digital Video (DV) timings.
 - `ustreamer_workers`
+  - Number of worker threads to use.

 ## Unsupported Settings (Non-configurable)